runcitadel/.github/profile/README.md

 ### Roadmap

 Citadel is fully transparent and built by the community.
-That's why we're sharing our roadmap publicly The following are planned stable releases, beta releases have already been done.
+That's why we're sharing our roadmap publicly for everyone.

+The following are planned stable releases, beta releases have already been done.

 ### 0.1.0: First release